 are not specifically mentioned in the Bible (same principle as Trinity), but plainly described as regards content through the respective use of past, present and future tense.
 Read the Word with the respective focus.

 What I would coin as 'Single-Tense-Salvation' (lacking the differentiation btw.
-Present & Future Salvation) - commonly leading to the 'Once saved always saved' dogma, is one of the biggest heresies taught in the last decades.
+Past, Present & Future Salvation) - commonly leading to the 'Once saved always saved' dogma, is one of the biggest heresies taught in the last centuries.

 Eph 5:6 'Let no one deceive you with empty words, for because of these things the wrath of God is coming on the sons of disobedience.'

-9.8 Yes, we do not earn our Present Salvation (being born again) through Works of the Law nor Works of Faith.
+9.10 Yes, we do not earn our Past Salvation (being born again) through Works of the Law nor Works of Faith.

 are not required anymore in the New Covenant, but